ministryofjustice/opg-use-an-lpa/README.md

 ## Setup

-Clone the following repository into the same base directory:
+Clone the following repositories into the same base directory:

 - [https://github.com/ministryofjustice/opg-use-an-lpa](https://github.com/ministryofjustice/opg-use-an-lpa)

-Additionally, work related to Use is done in:
 - [https://github.com/ministryofjustice/opg-data-lpa](https://github.com/ministryofjustice/opg-data-lpa)
 - [https://github.com/ministryofjustice/opg-data-lpa-codes](https://github.com/ministryofjustice/opg-data-lpa-codes)

+Additionally, work related to Use is done in:

 - [https://github.com/ministryofjustice/opg-opg-data-lpa-instructions-preferences](https://github.com/ministryofjustice/opg-data-lpa-instructions-preferences)

 All commands assume a working directory of `opg-use-my-lpa`.

+Add a profile named `ual-dev` to your ~/.aws/config file (speak to your team for the configuration details).

 ### Makefile